Stewardship of Play

 I feel I am being judged.

-- We can feel pressure to do well when people are watching us take risks.
-We want to look good.
+- We can feel pressure to do well.
+We know people are watching us.
+I want to look good.

 - Materials are hoarded, grabbed, and coveted.
-Certain resources become important to obtain in order to carry out one’s intention.
+We will fight for what we need if it is important to carry out one’s intention.

-- Destruction of one’s work by another person is the ultimate horror.
+- Destruction of one’s work by another person is really bad.

 - Play comes alive through the positive social forces.
 Synergy fuels the fire and gives play the energy that sustains action through difficulties.